-Concurrently with the execution and delivery of the Business Combination Agreement, New Semantix, Alpha and the Semantix shareholders entered into the Lock-up Agreement, pursuant to which, the Semantix shareholders agreed, among other things, to certain transfer restrictions on the Ordinary Shares issued to such Semantix shareholders for a period of six months following the Closing Date, subject to the following exceptions of permitted transfers (i) if such shareholder is not an individual or a trust, to any of its officers or directors, affiliates and its employees or any family member of any of its officers or directors, any affiliate or family member of any of its officers or directors, any affiliate of its controlling shareholder or to any members of its controlling shareholder or any of their affiliates, or (ii) if such shareholder is an individual or a trust, (A) by virtue of laws of descent and distribution upon death of the individual, (B) pursuant to a qualified domestic relations order, (C) to any member of such shareholder's immediate family or any trust for the direct or indirect benefit of such shareholder or the immediate family of such shareholder, an affiliate of such individual or to a charitable organization or (D) by private sales or Transfers (as defined in the Lock-up Agreement) made in connection with any forward purchase agreement or similar arrangement; provided, however, that (x) such shareholder shall, and shall cause any such transfere of his, her or its Lock-up Shares (as defined in the Lock-up Agreement prior and as a condition to the occurrence of such Transfer, and that such transfere shall receive and hold the Lock-Up Shares subject to the provisions of the Lock-up Agreement applicable to the transferring shareholder, and there shall be no further Transfer of such Lock-Up Shares except in accordance with the terms of the Lock-up Agreement.
+Concurrently with the execution and delivery of the Business Combination Agreement, New Semantix, Alpha and the Semantix shareholders entered into the Lock-up Agreement, pursuant to which, the Semantix shareholders agreed, among other things, to certain transfer restrictions on the Ordinary Shares issued to such Semantix shareholders for a period of six months following the Closing Date, subject to the following exceptions of permitted transfers (i) if such shareholder is not an individual or a trust, to any of its officers or directors, affiliates and its employees or any family member of any of its officers or directors, any affiliate or to any members of its controlling shareholder or any of their affiliates, or (ii) if such shareholder is an individual or a trust, (A) by virtue of laws of descent and distribution upon death of the individual, (B) pursuant to a qualified domestic relations order, (C) to any member of such shareholder's immediate family or any trust for the direct or indirect benefit of such shareholder or the immediate family of such shareholder, an affiliate of such individual or to a charitable organization or (D) by private sales or Transfers (as defined in the Lock-up Agreement) made in connection with any forward purchase agreement or similar arrangement; provided, however, that (x) such shareholder shall, and shall cause any such transferee of his, her or its Lock-up Shares (as defined in the Lock-up Agreement), to enter into a written agreement, in form and substance reasonably satisfactory to Alpha, agreeing to be bound by the Lock-up Agreement prior and as a condition to the occurrence of such Transfer, and that such transferee shall receive and hold the Lock-Up Shares subject to the provisions of the Lock-up Agreement applicable to the transferring shareholder, and there shall be no further Transfer of such Lock-Up Shares except in accordance with the terms of the Lock-up Agreement.

-On June 13, 2022, Alpha granted its consent under the Lock-up Agreement to allow Leonardo dos Santos Poça D'Água to pledge a certain amount of his Ordinary Shares as collateral in order to obtain financing from a third-party financial institution other than us, Semantix, Alpha or a related person thereof (as such item is used in Item 404 of Regulation S-K) to acquire (i) Ordinary Shares beneficially owned by either Cumorah Group Ltd., which is the investment vehicle owned by Leandro dos Santos Poça D'Água, or ETZ Chaim Investments Ltd., which is the investment vehicle owned by Leonardo Augusto Oliveira Dias, pursuant to the call option contained in the Exchange Agreement, and (ii) Ordinary Shares beneficially owned by Lívia Ricardi de Almeida Poça D'Água, who is the ex-wife of Leandro dos Santos Poça D'Água, pursuant to the right of first refusal contractually held by Leonardo dos Santos Poça D'Água over such Ordinary Shares.
+On June 13, 2022, Alpha granted its consent under the Lock-up Agreement to allow Leonardo dos Santos Poça D'Água to pledge a certain amount of his Ordinary Shares as collateral in order to obtain financing from a third-party financial institution other than us, Semantix, Alpha or a related person thereof (as such item is used in Item 404 of Regulation S-K) to acquire (i) Ordinary Shares beneficially owned by either Cumorah Group Ltd., which is the investment vehicle owned by Leonardo dos Santos Poça D'Água, or ETZ Chaim Investments Ltd., which is the investment vehicle owned by Leonardo Augusto Oliveira Dias, pursuant to the call option contained in the Exchange Agreement, and (ii) Ordinary Shares beneficially owned by Lívia Ricardi de Almeida Poça D'Água, who is the ex-wife of Leandro dos Santos Poça D'Água, pursuant to the right of first refusal contractually held by Leonardo dos Santos Poça D'Água over such Ordinary Shares.
 For additional information, see "Beneficial Ownership of Securities."